 "The 2019 Sociando-Mallet has a lovely bouquet with vivacious raspberry, wild strawberry and rose petal scents, touches of undergrowth coming through with time, one of the most elegant noses from this property in recent years.
 The palate is medium-bodied with crunchy red fruit, crushed stone and a discrete pinch of white pepper, focused and full of energy on the finish.
 What a superb Sociando-Mallet."

 The Médoc, Bordeaux’s largest and best-known wine region, is located on the triangular piece of land between the Atlantic Ocean and the Gironde River estuary in western France.
 This Left Bank parcel stretches some 50 miles north to south, with varying soils planted with Cabernet Sauvignon, Merlot and Cabernet Franc vines.
 The area comprises two regions: Médoc to the north and Haut-Médoc (the “upper Medoc”) further south.

 The Haut-Médoc encompasses the famed communes of Saint-Estèphe, Pauillac, Saint-Julien and Margaux, but also includes vineyards surrounding these appellations.
-The wines from these surrounding vineyards are labeled Haut-Médoc AOC.
-They share many of the traditions and qualities of their prestigious neighbors, but are generally produced in a lighter style with fragrant aromas.
+The wines from these surrounding vineyards are labelled Haut-Médoc AOC.
+They share many of the traditions and qualities of their prestigious neighbours, but are generally produced in a lighter style with fragrant aromas.